 • Admission to the grounds of the Auschwitz-Birkenau Memorial is free of charge.
 The entry cards should be reserved on visit.auschwitz.org.
-For better understanding the history of Auschwitz we suggest a visit with an educator
+For better understanding the history of Auschwitz we suggest a visit with a guide-educator

-• While on the grounds of the Museum, you are required to observe the appropriate solemnity and respect.
+• Visitors to the grounds of the Museum should behave with due solemnity and respect.
+Visitors are obliged to dress in a manner befitting a place of this nature.
 Before the visit please read "the rules for visiting".

 • The grounds and buildings of the Auschwitz I and Auschwitz II-Birkenau camps are open to visitors.
 The duration of a visit is determined solely by the individual interests and needs of the visitors.
 As a minimum, however, at least three-and-a-half hours should be reserved.

 • The maximum size of backpacks or handbags brought into the Museum can not exceed dimensions: 30x20x10 cm.
-Please leave your bags in your cars or buses or use the locker available.
+Please leave your bags in your cars or buses.

 HOURS OF THE VISIT CAN BE RESERVED ONLINE: VISIT.AUSCHWITZ.ORG